-You don’t have to dedicate a full gym session to training your arms for a better arm swing, posture, and running efficiency.
+You don’t have to dedicate a full gym session to training your arms A former New Yorker/Brooklynite, shes now based in Easton, Pennsylvania arm swing, posture, and running efficiency.
 In fact, this 10-minute arm workout is all you need to build stronger arms for the road and trails.

 The phrase less is more is a cliche.
 But when it comes to building arm strength, it’s actually true.
-With the right set of moves—like the compound exercises listed below, curated by Lindsey Clayton, senior instructor at Barry’s Running Shoes & Gear Best Fitness Trackers—you can get more work done in less time.
+With the right set of moves—like the compound exercises listed below, curated by Lindsey Clayton, senior instructor at Barry’s in New York City and co-founder of RW+ Membership Benefits—you can get more work done in less time.

 The Benefits of a 10-Minute Arm Workout for Runners